Union Bordeaux Bègles

-Union Bordeaux Bègles ([ynjɔ̃ bɔʁdo bɛɡl]; Union Bordèu Begla) is a French rugby union team playing in the Top 14, the first level of the country's professional league system.
-They earned their Top 14 place by winning the promotion playoffs that followed the 2010–11 season in the second-level Rugby Pro D2.
+Union Bordeaux Bègles ([ynjɔ̃ bɔʁdo bɛɡl]; Union Bordèu Begla) is a French professional rugby union team playing in the Top 14, the first level of the country's professional league system.
+They earned their Top 14 place by winning the promotion playoffs that followed the 2010–11 season in the second-level Pro D2.
 Upon promotion to the Top 14 in 2011, they were assured a place in the European Challenge Cup.

-In 2015, they earned their European Champions Cup place, after winning the European playoffs against Gloucester Rugby in Worcester.

 They were founded in 2006 as a result of a merger between two Bordeaux clubs, Stade Bordelais and Club Athlétique Bordeaux-Bègles Gironde.
 They wear claret (in French: bordeaux) and white.
 They are based in Bordeaux (Nouvelle-Aquitaine), and play at the Stade Chaban-Delmas.
 The two teams which amalgamated cumulated nine championship titles of France: seven for the Stade Bordelais and two for the Club Athlétique Bordeaux-Bègles Gironde.
 Since 2006 and the amalgamation, the club competed in Pro D2 until winning the 2011 promotion playoffs.
 UBB drew an average home attendance of 23,689 in the 2014/2015 Top 14 season.

+UBB won the 2024–25 European Rugby Champions Cup, their greatest success to date.